-Since the changes in the UPSC Exam Pattern, the current affairs play a significant role in the civil services IAS exam.
-Most of the aspirants whether they are beginners or appeared for the exam once or more than twice are still sceptic about the UPSC Current Affairs Preparation.
-The current affairs a dynamic and undefined part of the UPSC Syllabus is what puts aspirants in a dilemma thinking how and from where to start the preparation.
+Since the changes in the UPSC Exam Pattern, current affairs play a significant role in the IAS exam.
+Most of the aspirants whether they are beginners, or veterans of the exam are still sceptical about Civil Services Exam Preparation.
+Current affairs for UPSC, a dynamic and undefined part of the IAS Syllabus is what puts aspirants in a dilemma thinking how and from where to start IAS preparation.

-To clear all the blockades and give aspirants’ a fair idea on how to deal with the current affairs, here, we bring the strategy on how to cover the current affairs part of the UPSC Syllabus which aspirants’ preparing for the UPSC 2018 civil services exam or in any near future can follow.
+To clear all the doubts and give aspirants’ a fair idea on how to deal with the current affairs, we present a strategy on how to cover the current affairs part of the UPSC Syllabus which aspirants’ preparing for the UPSC 2019 exam can follow.

 E.g. Here is a question asked in UPSC 2016 IAS Prelims Exam.